Types Of Assets To Include On Your Mortgage Application

 How can I show proof of assets?

 In most instances, you’ll need to provide documents to show proof of assets.
 The specific documents you need will depend on the type of asset, but brokerage statements and bank statements are commonly used to show proof of assets.

 Your assets play an important role in the home loan approval process.
 You should list all of your valuable assets on your mortgage application to improve your chances of approval on a high loan amount.
 Make sure you can verify the value of all of your assets and prove that they belong to you, through insurance policies or appraisal reports.

 You might need help reviewing your assets and deciding what to include on your home loan application.
-If that’s the case, reach out to a professional accountant who can review your finances with you.
+If that’s the case, reach out to a certified accountant who can review your finances with you.